ExperiencersInternational/experiencersInternational.github.io/labs/fedi/splatoon/eshopclosure.md

 Splatoon will no longer be available digitally, however you'll still be able to redownload it if you've already purchased it.
 All updates will remain available to download.

+This game does have a physical release, so you will still be able to get it if you don't have it already, and it will probably be cheaper than the eShop anyways.

 ## Other games

 ### Animal Crossing New Leaf: Welcome Amiibo